quaziashfaq/notes/aws.md

 Replicate every EBS volume.
 - Network-attached block storage for use with Amazon EC2 instance
   - Persist independently from instance
-  - Tied to ove AZ.
+  - Tied to one AZ.
-  - Used like a physical hard drive
+  - Used like a physical hard drive.
-  - Automatically replicated
+  - Automatically replicated.
-  - Attached to any instance in the same az
+  - Attached to any instance in the same az.
-  - One EBS volume can belong to one EC2 instance
+  - One EBS volume can belong to one EC2 instance.
-  - One EC2 instance can have many EBS volumes
+  - One EC2 instance can have many EBS volumes.
-  - EBS volumes can retain data after EC2 instance termination
+  - EBS volumes can retain data after EC2 instance termination.
-  - Allow point-in-time snapshots to S3
+  - Allow point-in-time snapshots to S3.
-  - 1 GiB increments
+  - 1 GiB increments.
-  - Size can be from 1 GiB to 16TiB
+  - Size can be from 1 GiB to 16TiB.
-  - EBS snapshots can be copied between regions
+  - EBS snapshots can be copied between regions.

 ### Amazon Simple Storage Service (S3)
 Durable, scalable object storage
 #### Features
 Infinite scalability, greater analysis, and faster data retrieval.
-- Highly scalable object storage with
+- Highly scalable object storage.
-- Object size: can be upto 5 TiB
+- Object size: can be upto 5 TiB.
 - There is no limitation of how many files you can keep.
-- 11 9s durability
+- 11 x 9s durability.
-- 4 9's availability
+- 4 x 9's availability.
 - Set security at bucket level or individual access level.
 - S3 has versioning feature to keep multiple versions.
 - S3 access logs can be used to track issues or abnormal activities.